victor-github/memorize-dog/README.md

 The best way to run this is by using Leiningen.
 Run "lein repl" in the root project directory.

 Compute shopping list prices by calling the compute-price function and passing a vector consisting of tuples ["Name" Quantity] and the products map.
 Each tuple consists of the product name and the product quantity, e.g. ["Brownie", 2].
-The product name must be one of the product names listed in the input products-data.json file
+The product name must be one of the product names listed in the input products-data.json file, e.g.
+(compute-price [["Cookie" 1] ["Brownie" 4] ["Key Lime Cheesecake" 1]] (get-products))

 ## Implementation Description

-I'm using the well-known cheshire library to easily parse the json into a map, in "products".
+I'm using the well-known cheshire library to easily parse the json into a map, through the products function.

 The main functionality is in the "compute-price" function.
-This one takes two arguments, shopping_list and products.
+This one takes two arguments, shopping_list and a products map.
 The shopping-list has the format described above.

 We first map through each ["Product Name", Qty] tuple and calculate the price.
 The "reduce" outer function then aggreggates the sum of all of these.